manvimadan12/What-should-we-pay-her-/README.md

 # Steps to run the notebook
 Open Jupyter Notebook to view the following:
 * Predict salary using SVM regression - Support Vector Machines for regression analysis
+* Predict salary using Random Forest regression - Random Forest for regression analysis
-* Predict salary using SVM regression
+* Predict salary using Decision tree regression - Decision Trees for regression analysis

 # Limitations
 An ML algorithm for such a small dataset can be an overkill.
 Basic statistical measures should suffice.
 However, for the educational purposes, it isn't a bad example.